google/filament/libs/filamentjs/docs/tutorial_triangle.md

 work in its constructor.
 We also set the app instance into a `Window` property to make it accessible from the developer console.

-Go ahead and download [bakedColor.filamat](bakedColor.filamat) and place it in your project folder.
+Go ahead and download [triangle.filamat](triangle.filamat) and place it in your project folder.
 This is a *material package*, which is a binary file that contains shaders and other bits of data that define a PBR material.
 We'll learn more about material packages in the next tutorial.